top of page

 Ph.D.
 Student

-Additional information: : I am definitely a cat person.
-I have a lovely Ragdoll cat at home in my country, and he always provides me with a lot of emotional support.
+She has a lovely Ragdoll cat back home in her country, who always provides her with a lot of emotional support.

 9.jpg